 The rapid growth of the human population, together with improved standards of living, is one reason for the increase in the burning of fossil fuels.
-As the human population continues to rise, and development raises the standards of living for more people, the burning of fossil fuels will continue to increase.
+As the human population continues to rise, and development raises the standards of living continue to increase.
+Global temperature and carbon dioxide for more people, the burning of fossil fuels will